terra-quantum-public/tq42-pqc-oss/docs/post_quantum_algs/kem/mceliece.md

 ## Leveraging McEliece and True Entropy
 The customization of the McEliece algorithm within TQ42 Cryptography is designed to work in synergy with true entropy, sourced from the Single Photon Quantum Random Number Generator (QRNG).
 This technology ensures that the randomness required for cryptographic keys is of the highest quality, providing unparalleled security for company data.
-Since the effectiveness of any cryptographic algorithm heavily relies on the randomness of its keys, incorporating QRNG-derived true entropy with TQ42’s customized McEliece algorithm ensures that your company’s sensitive information is safeguarded in the most robust manner possible.
+Since the effectiveness of any cryptographic algorithm heavily relies on the randomness of its keys, incorporating QRNG-derived true entropy with TQ42's customized McEliece algorithm ensures that your company's sensitive information is safeguarded in the most robust manner possible.

 ## Classic McEliece 8192128f - Parameter set summary